-In November 2021 the UK, in partnership with Italy, will host the COP26 meeting in Glasgow.
-This is the crucial climate summit at which nations will be asked to step up their ambitions towards tackling climate change.
+In November 2021 the UK, in partnership with Italy, hosted the COP26 meeting in Glasgow.
+This was the crucial climate summit at which nations will be asked to step up their ambitions towards tackling climate change.

 The task – to reduce global carbon dioxide emissions to net zero by the middle of the century as required by the Paris agreement of 2015 – is daunting and at times success can seem hopeless.
 Yet hope there is, of technological and societal solutions to achieving net zero emissions, and of strategies to ensure societies around the world are more resilient to the vagaries of weather and climate.
 Science and innovation have large roles to play in helping steer our world towards a more sustainable future.
 And this hope remains, even in the face of recovering from the COVID-19 pandemic, a key part of which will be seeking to ensure that this is carried out in a way that is consistent with the climate goals set out under the COP process and that takes account of any learning and opportunities presented by the response to the pandemic.